Hays Bald Eagles Searching For New Home After Winds Bring Down Tree & Nest

 WATCH THE EAGLE CAMS:

-“When I looked up, we could see a void in the hillside where the tree was and we ascertained that it was probably gone,” avid birder Dan Dasynich said.
+“When I looked up, we could see a void in the hillside where the tree was and we ascertained that it was probably gone,” Dasynich said.

+“The tree has fallen over completely, obviously holding the nest and the egg, we’d have to assume they’re both all gone,” Audubon Society of Western Pennsylvania Executive Director Jim Bonner said.
 “It’s devastating.
-So many people have fallen in love with these birds being able to watch them so closely day in and day out,” Audubon Society of Western Pennsylvania Executive Director Jim Bonner said.
+So many people have fallen in love with these birds being able to watch them so closely day in and day out.”

 The good news is that both adult eagles are fine.
 The female is expected to lay another egg within the next few days, but that egg likely won’t survive since there’s no nest to incubate it.